Skip to content

 #Do Funny Hashtags Work on TikTok and Twitter?

-Hashtags work on every major platform, but the rules differ.
+Hashtags work on every major platform, but the rules differ sharply between them.

 TikTok prioritizes hashtags heavily in its discovery algorithm.
 The For You page uses hashtags as one signal to categorize content.
 Funny TikTok hashtags like #fyp, #comedy, and #humor can push your video to audiences outside your follower base.
-TikTok allows fewer characters in captions than Instagram, so stick to 3 to 5 hashtags max.
+TikTok allows fewer caption characters than Instagram, so 3 to 5 hashtags per video is the practical ceiling.

 Twitter (X) treats hashtags differently.
-One or two hashtags per tweet is the norm.
-According to Buffer’s social media research, tweets with more than 2 hashtags actually see lower engagement.
-Use #humor or #comedy and leave it at that.
+One or two hashtags per tweet is the norm, and according to long-standing social media best practices documented by Buffer’s research team, stuffing more than a couple of tags into a tweet consistently underperforms.
+Use #humor or #comedy and stop.

-You can also search multiple hashtags on Instagram to find content that combines two topics at once.
+You can also search multiple hashtags on Instagram to find content that combines two topics at once, which is a decent way to spot overlap between hashtag communities.

 Trending hashtags change weekly.
-A tag that’s hot today might be oversaturated tomorrow.
+A tag that’s hot today may be oversaturated tomorrow, so you need a repeatable method rather than a one-off scrape.

 Instagram’s Search tab.
 Type a hashtag in the search bar and Instagram shows related tags with post counts.
 Real-time data, no third-party tool needed.
-This is the fastest method for checking whether a tag is still worth using or has become so large that your content will get buried.
+This is the fastest method for checking whether a tag is still worth using or has become so large that your content will get buried before the first coffee break.

 Hashtag generator tools.
-Free tools like those covered in Buffer’s hashtag generator roundup suggest tags based on your content.
-Good for finding niche tags.
+Free tools like the ones covered in Buffer’s hashtag generator roundup suggest tags based on your content.
+Good for surfacing niche tags you’d never guess on your own.

 Check your competitors.
-Find 3 to 5 accounts posting similar funny content and note their hashtags.
+Find 3 to 5 accounts posting similar funny content and note which hashtags they repeat.
 Strong engagement on their posts?
 Their tag choices are worth testing.
-And no, Instagram doesn’t notify when you screenshot a post.
+And no, Instagram doesn’t notify when you screenshot a post, so feel free to grab screenshots for your reference file.

-Want to organize your Instagram profile while you’re at it?
+Want to tidy up your profile while you’re at it?
 Learn how to create blank space for Instagram highlights to keep your profile looking clean.

 #Common Hashtag Mistakes to Avoid